GACJ/ComplibHelp/docs/methods/adding_methods.md

 4. A method has not been officially named until it is rung.
 :   According to tradition, the initial right to determine a method's name is afforded to the band which first rings it in a compliant **performance**.
 A custom method which you save to Complib under a certain name may be rung under a different name by someone else, and it is under the latter name that the method will be officially recognised.

+You are of course welcome to give a custom method on Complib any name you like.
+However, if you intend to ring and name a method in a qualifying performance which will be published, it will be expected that you bear these guidelines (or something akin to them) in mind.

 ## Private and public methods
 A custom method which is successfully saved to Complib will be designated a **private method** and given its own [method page](overview.md).
 As noted above, a private method has not been officially named until it is performed and accepted into the Central Council's Method Library.